MicrosoftDocs/security/security-docs/Securing-the-Future-of-AI-ML-at-MS.md

 ---
-layout: LandingPage
+layout: conceptual
 title: Securing the Future of Artificial Intelligence and Machine Learning at Microsoft
-description: This research papers shares some of Microsoft’s security lessons-learned from designing products and operating online services built on AI. ms.date: 12/3/2018 ms.service: security ms.author: bcowper ms.topic: article
+description: This research papers shares some of Microsoft’s security lessons-learned from designing products and operating online services built on AI. ms.date: 12/3/2018 ms.service: security ms.author: conceptual ms.topic:
 ---

-# Securing the Future of Artificial Intelligence and Machine Learning at Microsoft
+# Securing the Future of Artifarticleicial Intelligence and Machine Learning at Microsoft
 By Andrew Marshall, Raul Rojas, Jay Stokes and Donald Brinkman Special Thanks to Mark Cartwright and Graham Calladine